Join our newsletter

 Kelly Guerin / We Animals

-The Fellowship is open to those with a track record of shooting high-quality animal photojournalism and who would benefit from professional guidance on their craft.
+The Fellowship is open to photographers anywhere in the world with a track record of shooting high-quality animal photojournalism and who would benefit from professional guidance on their craft.

-Applicants must apply as individuals and be able to communicate in English at an intermediate level (use of translation apps/software is permitted).
-Because our Fellows are ambassadors of We Animals and of animal photojournalism, Fellows must embrace vegan values and a non-speciesist philosophy.
+Applicants must apply as individuals and be able to communicate in English at an intermediate level (translation tools may be used to help with this).
+Because Fellows are ambassadors of We Animals and animal photojournalism, Fellows who embrace vegan values and a non-speciesist philosophy are preferred.

-Proposals: Applicants must have a clearly defined project pitch that would benefit from We Animals’ support.
-The proposal’s focus must be on farmed animals or animals used for food more broadly, have a beginning and an end date, and must include a preliminary field plan detailing how the location(s) will be accessed.
+Applicants must have a clearly defined project pitch that would benefit from We Animals’ support.
+The project’s focus must be on farmed animals or animals used for food, have a beginning and an end date, and must include a preliminary field plan detailing how the location(s) will be accessed.
 This can be a project that you have already started and need support to finish.
+As this is a photography Fellowship, mentoring and feedback will only be given on photos (though supplemental video content is welcome).

-Applicants agree to license the content created during the fellowship to We Animals under our current licensing terms.
+Fellowship content: Applicants agree to license the content created during the Fellowship to We Animals under our current licensing terms.

 About We Animals